Yashasv-Prajapati/LSM-Trees/readme.md

 Now the insertion will take time as it is writing, flushing and merging data in the background while the program is running.
 After insertion is done, the folder `table` will contain several compaction files, which have been formed after merging several SSTables.

+Now the search and delete operation can be performed easily.